gerardog/gsudo/docs/docs/usage/mingw-msys2.md

 ## Bash Profile Config

-There is an issue with `bash for windows` shells: The process tree is splitted when invoking `bash` scripts such as the `gsudo` wrapper, that invalidates the Credentials Cache.
+There is an issue with `bash for windows` shells: The process tree is split when invoking `bash` scripts such as the `gsudo` wrapper, that invalidates the Credentials Cache.
 You need to add this function to your `.bashrc` profile (to skip the wrapper):

 ```bash